-2.3.4 Share based payments
+2.3.5 Share based payments

 In the determination of share based payment expenses, judgement is involved in the determination of the non-market vesting conditions of share based payments.
 The non-market vesting condition requiring judgement is the likelihood of service conditions being met.
 Fair value of rights and options, including market based vesting conditions, were determined upon the issue of rights or options in question and were performed by external advisors.
+Refer note 5.2 for details of share based payments made during the period.

-2.3.5 Provision for rehabilitation
+2.3.6 Provision for rehabilitation

 Land rehabilitation costs will be incurred by the Group either while operating, or at the end of the operating life of, the Group's facilities and oil and gas properties.
 The Group assesses its oil and gas rehabilitation provision at each reporting date.
 The Group recognises a rehabilitation provision where it has a legal and constructive obligation as a result of past events, and it is probable that an outflow of resources will be required to settle the obligation, and a reliable estimate of the amount of obligation can be made.
 The nature of these restoration activities include: dismantling and removing structures; rehabilitating well sites and dams or ponds; closing plant and waste sites; and restoring, reclaiming and revegetating affected areas.
+Factors that will affect this liability include changes in regulations, prices fluctuations, changes in timing of cash flows and changes in interest rates.
+When these factors change or are known in the future, such differences will impact the rehabilitation provision in the period in which it becomes known.